FriendlyNeighborhoodShane/MinMicroG/README.md

 That's it!
 If it tells you that some dependency is missing, install it.

 You can pass update.sh several perl-style regexes as arguments to only download specific files.
-You can pass build.sh a specific pack's conf name instead of all to build only the specif pack.
+You can pass build.sh a specific pack's conf name instead of all to build only the specific pack.

 To build your own custom pack, refer to custom-pack.md in the conf directory.